sophia-collaborations/git-promulga/README.md

 that "spcl" is reserved for later versions).
 However, aside from the "main.dat" file and the "spcl" directory, the rest of the configuration directory may be used as a place to store whatever resources these resources are configured to require.

+Obviously, you will get a fatal error if you specify a directory that is not a valid configuration directory.
+However, once you have linked the repository to such a directory, you will not need to do so again unless there is a change in where the configuration directory of that repository needs to be re-located - or unless you erase and re-clone the repository.

+Once linked to a configuration directory, you can run __git-promulga__ by typing the following command from within the repository:

+    git-promulga -md <mode>

+In this command, "<mode>" needs to be replaced by the mode identifier - which is a string that is used to determine which directives inside the "main.dat" file get executed.
+The manual page has a more complete explanation of which characters are legal in a mode identifier - but as long as you stick to alphanumeric characters, you're pretty much safe.

+The default mode is "main" - which means that if you type ...

+    git-promulga

+... that will be the same as if you type:

+    git-promulga -md main

 ## Further Documentation
 Documentation is not complete - but it is far enough along